Home » Sea Turtle Volunteer Programme – Maldives

 Extra activities such as diving and watersports

-Extra days of accommodation at Coco Palm Dhuni Kolhu pre and post your volunteering stay
+Extra days of accommodation at the resort pre and post your volunteering stay

-In addition, your donation will help fund our internship programme for Maldivian nationals, as well as other aspects of our mission to protect sea turtles and their habitats.
+Your contribution also helps fund our internship programme for Maldivian nationals and supports other essential areas of our work to protect sea turtles and their habitats.

 Sea turtles have existed on Earth for over 120 million years.
 They play a vital role in ensuring the health of our oceans.
 Oceans play a critical role in sustaining human life by regulating the Earth’s climate and providing essential resources such as food, freshwater, and oxygen.
 Therefore, preserving and protecting our oceans is crucial for the survival of our species.
 If sea turtles become extinct, the whole marine ecosystem — the planet’s largest — will weaken; To protect our oceans and ourselves, we need to protect sea turtles.

 Unfortunately, sea turtles face many threats to their survival.
-These include entanglement in marine debris, illegal harvesting, bycatch, and destruction of feeding and nesting habitats.
-As a result, six of the seven remaining species of sea turtles are classified as threatened with extinction.
+These include bycatch, entanglement in marine debris, illegal harvesting, and destruction of feeding and nesting habitats.
+As a result, most of the seven remaining species of sea turtles are classified as threatened with extinction.

 This is why we at the Olive Ridley Project use a three-pronged approach to protecting sea turtles and their habitats through: